Automating-GIS-processes/site/source/lessons/L5/exercise-5.rst

     You can start working on your copy of Exercise 5 by `accepting the GitHub Classroom assignment <https://classroom.github.com/a/Dx1aj7nT>`__.

-**Exercise 5 is due by Thursday the 9th of December at 5pm** (day before the next practical session).

 You can also take a look at the open course copy of `Exercise 5 in the course GitHub repository <https://github.com/AutoGIS-2021/Exercise-5>`__ (does not require logging in).